WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 in the signed set.
 This accommodates current TLS-terminating intermediates and may be useful for SRI ({{uc-sri}}), but is risky for trusting cross-origin responses ({{uc-pushed-subresources}}, {{uc-explicit-distributor}}, and
-{{uc-offline-websites}}). {{authority-chain-validation}} requires all headers to be included in the signature before trusting cross-origin pushed resources, at Ryan Sleevi's recommendation.
+{{uc-offline-websites}}). {{cross-origin-push}} requires all headers to be included in the signature before trusting cross-origin pushed resources, at Ryan Sleevi's recommendation.

 # Privacy considerations